 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of

-Notification Level (NL): Notification levels are healthbased advisory levels established by the State Board for chemicals in drinking water that lack MCLs.
+Notification Level (NL): Notification levels are health-based advisory levels established by the State Water along with their monitoring and reporting requirements, and water treatment requirements.

-Primary Drinking Water Standard (Primary Standard): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standard (Primary Standard): MCLs and MRDLs for contaminants that affect health